rohitshe/TestXenkoRepository/manual/graphics/graphics-reference/graphics-device-reference/render-states.md

 # Depth and stencil states

-The user can set the depth and stencil states thanks to the `SetDepthStencilState (ref:{SiliconStudio.Xenko.Graphics.GraphicsDevice.SetDepthStencilState})` method.
-The `GraphicsDevice (ref:{SiliconStudio.Xenko.Graphics.GraphicsDevice})` class has a set of predefined depth states:
+The user can set the depth and stencil states thanks to the @'SiliconStudio.Xenko.Graphics.GraphicsDevice.SetDepthStencilState' method.
+The @'SiliconStudio.Xenko.Graphics.GraphicsDevice' class has a set of predefined depth states:

 - Default: depth read and write with a less than function
 - DefaultInverse: read and write with a greater-equal function